 You can either use this vacuum in an upright position as a handheld vacuum with the wand and hose.

-Decent performance on bare floors.
+Great performance on bare floors.
 It sucks up almost all small debris like rice and large debris like cereal, and its performance is consistent as the dirt compartment fills up.
-On the 'Hard Floor' setting the brushroll is off, so most hair gets stuck on the brushroll and doesn't get sucked up.
+On the 'Hard Floor' setting, the brushroll is off, so most hair gets stuck on the brushroll and doesn't get sucked up.
 If you want a better vacuum for performance on bare floors, consider the Shark Navigator Lift-Away.

-This vacuum is good to use on low-pile carpet.
+This vacuum is outstanding on low-pile carpet.
 It easily picks up large debris and it does a very good job with small debris too.
 With the brushroll on, it sucks up all hair.
 Once again, the vacuum is consistent as the dirt compartment fills.

-Decent performance on high-pile carpet.
+Great performance on high-pile carpet.
 Like on low-pile carpet and bare floors, it easily sucks up large debris.
 It also vacuums all hair but it struggles with small debris like baking soda on this surface.
-If you're looking for an upright vacuum that can better handle small debris on high-pile carpet, see the BISSELL Pet Hair Eraser Turbo Plus.
+If you're looking for a similarly performing upright vacuum that can better handle small debris on high-pile carpet, see the BISSELL Pet Hair Eraser Turbo Plus.